zeankundev/ThinkJavaIGE/README.md

 # ThinkJava Integrated Game Engine
 An experimental 3D game engine for ThinkJava plug in.
 Supports all kinds of PC as long you have JRE installed.
 Cross platform and support for all.
-Able to render complex objects such as a ramp or cylinder without computer memory overconsumption whlist maintaining 60 or more FPS even though there are complex objects there
+Able to render complex objects such as a ramp or cylinder without computer memory overconsumption whlist maintaining 60 or more FPS even though there are complex objects there.
+Uses an advanced rendering and 3D processing architecture in Java that is strong, fast, lightweight without using the GPU.
+Advanced rendering and advanced 3D ultimate processor can be found on Camera.java and Screen.java
 ## How to use and modify?
 ***Note: this only works for ThinkJava.
 If you don't have ThinkJava on your Windows machine, [download it here.](https://github.com/zeankundev/ThinkJava)***
 <br>